 University of California, Berkeley

 Museum of Vertebrate Zoology

-My initial research experience focused on phylogeography and phylogenetics of various African bird taxa under the supervision of Rauri Bowie.
+My first research experience focused on phylogeography and phylogenetics of various African bird taxa under the supervision of Rauri Bowie.

-Currently, I am working as a postdoc in the lab of Jochen Wolf to develop methods to estimate recombination rate variation across the genome.
+I worked as a postdoc in the lab of Jochen Wolf to develop methods to estimate recombination rate variation across the genome.

 Genome divergence between populations is governed by selection, drift, and gene flow.
 During speciation, these mechanisms are influenced by a suite of processes including demographic history, geography, interpopulation interactions, and incompatibilities.
 My research aims to shed light on the influence of these processes during speciation using a comparative approach sampling broadly at different stages of the speciation continuum.

 Combining short-read and long-read technologies have allowed us to assemble a high quality genome for the superb fairywren (Malurus cyaneus).
 Not only does this genome compliment a long-term ecological study of this species but also provide a resource for comparison with existing genome assemblies.
 I aim to take advantage of these resources to further understand genome evolution both in a micro- and macroevolutionary scale.

 Hybrid zones are said provide a “natural experiment to the evolutionary process”.
 These zones allow researchers to observe interpopulation interactions and estimate the geographic extent of gene flow between diverging populations.
 For my research, I use codistributed contact zones (“suture zones”) between populations of varying divergence levels.
 These multiple replicate experiments allow us to infer how divergence and gene flow change through both space and time in a shared geographic context.